Best Prepper Foods To Stockpile For A Future Disaster

 Imagine The Aftermath Of A Real Catastrophe…

-He’s got a single ten-dollar bill in hand while watching the food disappear from the shelves and prices rise before his very eyes.
+He’s got a single ten-dollar bill in hand and prices rise before his very eyes.

-So he throws the ten dollars on the counter, overfills up his cart with whatever he can find, and runs from the store.
+So he throws the ten dollars on the counter, overfills up his cart, and runs.

 Couldn’t happen, you say?